Aceersi/MeduzaV3-Pro-Decompilated/README.md

 ## About

-I didnt take the cracked version from **https://github.com/PrattaySarkar/MeduzaV3crackedagain** I decompiled and cracked myself. so please do not be confused.
+- didnt take the cracked version from **https://github.com/PrattaySarkar/MeduzaV3crackedagain** I decompiled and cracked myself. so please do not be confused.
-The CC checker is a litle broken but you can fix it.
+- The CC checker is a little bit broken but you can fix it.

 ---